randomseed-io/bankster/doc/10_introduction.md

 * Ability to create *ad hoc* currencies (with optional registering).
 * Ability to switch between dynamic, global and local currency registries.
 * Polymorphic interface for currencies and monetary amounts.
+* Ability to cast and convert monetary amounts.
 * Useful macros to express currencies and monetary amounts with various forms.
 * Namespaced identifiers for non-ISO currencies (e.g. `crypto/ETH`).
 * Common math operators which can be used interchangeably with other numeric data.